kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 - [“Are we animated yet?”](https://birtles.github.io/areweanimatedyet/) is a dedicated website that tracks implementation progress of all the tomorrow’s features.
 - Codepen to check browser support [http://codepen.io/danwilson/pen/XmWraY](http://codepen.io/danwilson/pen/XmWraY)
 - State of the Animation with Rachel Nabors @ SFHTML5, https://youtu.be/GxOq1bnlZXk

+## Conclusions

+- sorry for not so creative examples
+- hopefully it helped
+- i will write more about waapi soon because im excited about this spec
+- keep it fun